Skip to main content

 Home visits by qualified healthcare and nursing staff are extended to up to 4 visits per year.

-In future, 24-hour caregivers will be offered free supervision and multilingual support.
-E-learning-can take advantage of these services.
-This should ensure and improve the quality of care.
+In future, 24-hour caregivers will be offered free supervision and multilingual e-learning resources.
+This should ensure a higher quality of care.

 Transparency in billing

 A care agency can charge a fee for processing the invoices.
-To make billing easier to understand for care recipients and caregivers, there will be standardized guidelines in the future.
+To make billing easier to understand for care recipients and caregivers, there will be standardised guidelines in the future.

 Further information on this topic can be found under the following links: